 Germicidal UV Light Systems

-Germicidal UV Light System is quite the mouthful to say germ killer.
-These products help destroy germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
+Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
+These UV lights help exterminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to a review, 1 out of 5 people who experienced allergies was also exposed to fungi and bacteria in their duct systems.
 Purchasing a UV light system helps to kill off these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
-On the flip side, too much humidity can prompt the growth of dust mites and microbes, making your allergy symptoms even worse.
+On the other hand, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.

-Help enhance the quality of your home’s air with Sunbeam Service Experts.
+Help enhance the quality of your indoor air with Sunbeam Service Experts.
 Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.